 An IT security team patches servers every Tuesday.
-An OT security team needs six weeks of testing and a scheduled maintenance window to apply the same patch -- if the vendor even certifies it.
-This fundamental difference in how IT and OT operate shapes everything about their security approaches.
-This post breaks down the key differences between IT and OT cybersecurity and what each domain requires to be protected effectively.
+An OT security team needs six weeks of testing and a scheduled maintenance window to apply the same patch, if the vendor even certifies it.
+Whether you frame it as IT vs OT or OT vs IT, the question is the same: two domains with opposite priorities now share one network, and the boundary between them is where security is won or lost.
+This post breaks down the key differences between IT and OT, what each domain requires, and how to secure the IT/OT boundary where they meet.

 Understanding IT Cybersecurity